nikodunk/electrade-2-insurance-static/_posts/2017-02-12-Financial Payback.markdown

 How long until it saves me money?
 The reason this system is so simple is because it doesn’t tie in to your apartment’s behind-the-meter electrical grid.
 This means the system is clean, but it also doesn’t feed into electrical heavyweights like your water heater, refrigerator and washer/dryer.
 It does charge anything you plug into it though.
 So can the system save me money?
 Back of the envelope:

 	Financial payback period for 100W system
-	System cost : $211 on Amazon
-	Yearly energy creation: 365d * 4.26hsun/d * 100W = 155’490Wh/y
+	System cost : $211 on Amazon at time of writing Yearly energy creation: 365d * 4.26hsun/d * 100W = 155’490Wh/y
 	Yearly value creation: 155kWh/y * 15.34c/kWh = $24/y energy created
 	100W system payback period: $211 / $24 = 8.5 years until payback